How texting is ruining the English language?

 - is texting ruining the english language essay

-- is mobile sms ruining the english language essay
+- how texting is ruining the english language